-- a.
-All Service Providers are to stay within assigned work areas.
-Wandering in non-assigned work areas is strictly prohibited. - Service Providers shall comply with all posted safety requirements, including but not limited to rules concerning: hearing protection, eye protection, confined space entry, access barriers, parking and driving requirements. - c.
+- All Service Providers are to stay within assigned work areas.
+Wandering in non-assigned work areas is strictly prohibited. - b.
+Service Providers shall comply with all posted safety requirements, including but not limited to rules concerning: hearing protection, eye protection, confined space entry, access barriers, parking and driving requirements. - c.
 Use of offensive language and display of offensive materials is not permitted. - d.
 Horseplay, theft, fighting, harassment, gambling, and possession or use of alcohol or controlled substances is strictly prohibited. - e.
 Firearms or other weapons, and ammunition are strictly prohibited.
 Other weapons include any instrument or device declared to be a prohibited weapon by Boeing Security & Fire Protection, such as knives (blade over 3 inches), swords, bows, arrows and similar objects.
 Mock or non-functional weapons are also strictly prohibited.
 Contact your Boeing Onsite Activity Representative if there is a business reason for blades over 3 inches in length.
 Additional coordination is required. - f.
-Use of Boeing assets such as equipment, machinery, tools, phones, utilities, etc., is prohibited without prior permission from the Boeing Onsite Activity Representative.
+Use of Boeing Assets such as equipment, machinery, tools, utilities, etc., is prohibited without prior contractual agreement.
 Additional coordination is required.
 The use of Boeing assets by Service Providers is generally forbidden unless there is a specific business need such as unique tooling required for a project or additional risk incurred in operating portable equipment such as cranes. - g.
 Use of a photographic or camera-enabled device must be properly authorized using a Camera Permit.
 Additional coordination is required. - h.
 Radio frequency devices, such as portable radios, are controlled on Boeing property and must be pre-approved before use.

 Additional coordination is required. - i.
 Tobacco use of any kind is prohibited on Boeing property, including Boeing-controlled, owned or leased grounds, parking lots, private vehicles and buildings, in Boeing-controlled, owned or leased vehicles, or in pre-delivered products.
-This prohibition

-- includes the use of any product that gives the appearance of using tobacco (examples: e-cigarettes, herbal chew). - j.
+This prohibition includes the use of any product that gives the appearance of using tobacco (examples: e-cigarettes, herbal chew).

+- j.
 Animals are not to be brought onto Boeing property.
 Contact your Boeing Onsite Activity Representative regarding the use of guide dogs or other human service animals.
 Additional coordination is required. - k.
-Phone or electronic device use is not permitted while walking or operating vehicles or equipment, unless handsfree.
-Personal phone or electronic device use is permitted in designated safety zones only. - I. Reflective Apparel meeting ANSI/ISEA Class II is required on flight line/ramp areas.
+Phone or electronic device use is not permitted while walking or operating vehicles or equipment, unless hands- free.
+Additional local rules may be more stringent. - I. Reflective Apparel meeting ANSI/ISEA Class II is required on flight line/ramp areas.